-Tribal coordination letters are contained in Appendix K.
+Tribal coordination letters are contained in Appendix K-1 (provided under a separate cover).

 4.9 Aesthetics

 The proposed ECGR Project does not visually affect designated wilderness areas, parks, recreation areas, or wild/scenic rivers.
 Based on the location of the proposed East Walton - Rockville 500 kV Transmission Line, visual effects to historic resources will be minimal and are mitigated through the terms of the Programmatic Agreement.